 These examples have been automatically selected and may contain sensitive content.
 Read more…

 This is to cleanse the body with the antioxidants.
 The Sun (2007)This effective cleansing cream also makes a superb hand cream.
 The Natural Beauty Book - cruelty-free cosmetics to make at home (1991)Try using natural yogurt or mashed avocado as a face mask to cleanse and smooth your skin.
 The Sun (2008)Use after cleansing and your skin will drink it up.
 Times, Sunday Times (2013)The body cleansed by fasting sends signals.
 Successful Fasting -the easy way to cleanse your body of its poisons (1990)Good cleansing will also make skin more receptive to the follow up products.
 Times, Sunday Times (2012)The secret of good skin is good cleansing and treating your skin gently.
 The Sun (2012)Some people say they consider it a cleanse of their body.
 Times, Sunday Times (2013)Leaves the skin deeply cleansed and radiant.
 Times, Sunday Times (2010)Leaves skin cleansed and soft and protects against free radicals.
 Times, Sunday Times (2010)The cleansing of the body is not so they can become something other than what they already are.
-Christianity Today (2000)We managed to ethnically cleanse that bear out of Bosnia!
-Times, Sunday Times (2011)It's too early to tell you whether this cleansing programme will make me look better.
+Christianity Today (2000)It's too early to tell you whether this cleansing programme will make me look better.
 Times, Sunday Times (2014)The first 20 minutes is devoted to deep cleansing of the face and neck.
 The A-Z of Beauty Treatment (1994)While the body is cleansed, the mind is free to expand.
 Times, Sunday Times (2011)Before bed I have camomile tea and use rose oil to cleanse my face.
 Times, Sunday Times (2016)The only downside is that it doesn't cleanse or remove make-up.
 Times, Sunday Times (2010)Ideally, cleanse your face with an all-in-one wipe.
 The Sun (2009)

 Trends of 'cleanse'